 - Cash Back Apps/Sites*.
 Third party offering cash back.

 - Cash Back Payment Cards*.
 Most bank cards do this anymore.

 - Scan Receipts.
-I have about ten apps that I scan my receipts with.
+I use about ten apps to scan my receipts for cash back.

 - Rebates.
 Always look for these.
 A lot of times, you can do them online.

 - Freebies.
 These are like rebates, but up to 100% off.

 There are all sorts of coupons including printed, digital, manufacturer, store, coupon codes, and so on.
 To get the best results, I would recommend learning the rules for each store, the different kinds of coupons/ deals available, and what can be combined.